 With a history of community engagement, a group of students and staff came together in fall 2011 to create a program that could systematically collect food scraps on campus and transform them into nutrient-rich compost.
 The result of this collaboration was the Composting Program as the College knows it today.

-With support from Dining Services, the Physical Plant and the Manager of Sustainability, seven student positions have been created to provide a sustained composting effort on campus.
+With support from Dining Services, the Facilities Management and the Manager of Sustainability, seven student positions have been created to provide a sustained composting effort on campus.
 A Program Coordinator position is available to a student with a true passion for sustainability and an interest in ensuring that composting continues on campus into the future.
 This student guides all parts of the program from training new student members, monitoring the chemical processes of composting and communicating with important departments such as Dining Services and Grounds.